klayu/hb_beacon/content/en/blog/infj-meets-isfp.md

 Shopping for a printer, the INFJ may be satisfied with the prices and ratings on Amazon and be ready to order online.
 Not the ISFP.
 “I want to see what the print-outs look like,” says the ISFP.
 Or, “Maybe we can find a better price somewhere else.”

 Unless the INFJ appreciates the ISFP’s need to keep decisions open-ended until the last minute—and until the ISFP understands the INFJ’s impatience for closure—they may be in for some frustrating moments.

+{{<

+leftbanner src="/images/cc1.gif"

-Because of their judging (J) function, INFJs rarely miss deadlines and are always on time for appointments.
-ISFPs, as perceivers (P), are inclined to make deadlines by the skin of their teeth and be anywhere from five to thirty minutes late for social events.
+text1="Because of their judging (J) function, INFJs rarely miss deadlines and are always on time for appointments."

+text2="ISFPs, as perceivers (P), are inclined to make deadlines by the skin of their teeth and be anywhere from five to thirty minutes late for social events."

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>
+>}}